COMMONLY ASKED QUESTIONS

 SPRING SEASON offers a SMALL GROUPS option – during registration, you are given the opportunity to register as part of a small group.
 Your group would consist of your child and any friends they are wanting to play with.
 The first child in the group to register will select SMALL GROUP on the form.
 Once their registration is completed, they will receive a GROUP CODE via email to share with the friends, who in turn would enter that code when the register.
 All friends are then connected to be assigned together onto a team.
 This is not necessary if your child already has a team they are joining.

-We try to form our teams as early in the registration as possible on a first come-first served basis to allow us to get coaches in place with as much time before the season as possible.
+If you don’t know if the friends are playing do not create a Small Group – register as an individual and add their names in the space provided.
 Sometimes the friends might not register, or do so very late in the registration period after we have already assigned your child to a team.
 While we will make every effort to juggle players to accommodate these requests, we cannot guarantee it.

 MY CHILDREN ARE DIFFERENT AGES.
 CAN THEY PLAY TOGETHER?